Accessing Your Archive Files

 - *Chief Architect and Home Designer Pro only - If the file is a plan from which you have sent views to layout, you will need to relink those views.

 It is extremely important to understand that Archive files should not be used as an alternative to regularly backing up your files yourself.
-Archive files are only created when you actively save the file, so if you do not save frequently the Archives may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.
+Archive files are only created when a file is saved for the first time that day, the Archives may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.

 In Chief Architect, you can specify the frequency that Archives are created in the File Management section of the Preferences dialog, however it is important to note that these settings cannot guarantee full, exact restoration of your plan files under all circumstances.